Wondering what breed of horse has the best temperament? Get to know the best no-drama, gentle giants.

 - Want it all: The versatility of the Quarter Horse lets you have it all.
 Ride all day, switch from Western to English at the same horse show, or change disciplines completely.
 Look no further than the class list at a local Quarter Horse show for proof of their versatility.

 - Want to show: Quarter Horse shows are particularly popular throughout the United States and Canada.
 The pinnacle is the Quarter Horse Congress each fall.
-It’s quite an honor to qualify, and showing at the Congress is an experience not soon forgotten.
+It’s quite an honor to qualify, and showing your horse at the Congress is an experience not easily forgotten.

 - Like to share: With a Quarter Horse, you can worry less about letting a friend, neighbor, or complete novice hop on your horse for a ride.
 Your Quarter Horse will take care of whoever is on their back.

-- Are looking for community: The Quarter Horse is the most popular breed of horses in the world.
-If you’re looking to join an equestrian community, you’ll find lots of other Quarter Horse owners near you, for a built in community of horse-loving friends.
+- Are looking for community: The Quarter Horse is the most popular breed of horse in the world.
+If you’re looking to join an equestrian community, you’ll find lots of other Quarter Horse owners near you, for a ready-made community of horse-loving friends.